All about Mougins Village

 • Etang de Fontmerle Park (outside the city)

-The city was first inhabited in antiquity by the Ligurians, a pre-Roman population who settled in the area due to its strategic location on a hilltop.
+Mougins Village, located in the heart of Provence close to Cannes, has a rich and fascinating history stretching back thousands of years.
+The town was first inhabited in antiquity by the Ligurians, a pre-Roman population that settled in the area due to its strategic location on a hilltop.
+Later, under Roman rule, Mougins developed into an important defense post overlooking the Mediterranean coast.

-In the Middle Ages, Mougins grew around its fortifications, which protected the city from invasions.
-The round, fortified structure of the city can still be seen today with the narrow, winding streets leading up to the central square.
+In the Middle Ages, Mougins grew around its fortifications, which protected the town from invasion.
+The round, fortified structure of the town can still be seen today with the narrow, winding streets leading up to the central square.
+At this time, agriculture flourished, especially olive oil production, and Mougins became a small but agriculturally important village in the region.

-The most famous of these was Pablo Picasso, who moved to the city in 1961.
-His presence attracted an influx of artists, writers and intellectuals, transforming Mougins into an important center of creativity and art.
+In the 19th and early 20th centuries, Mougins remained a peaceful, rural town until artists began to discover its beauty and tranquility.
+The most famous of these was Pablo Picasso, who moved to the town in 1961.
+His presence attracted a stream of artists, writers and intellectuals, transforming Mougins into an important center of creativity and art.

-Picassos Life in Mougins
+Picasso's life in Mougins

 Picasso's legacy

+Pablo Picasso spent the last years of his life in Mougins, leaving a huge imprint on the town and its cultural heritage.
+Picasso moved to Mougins in 1961, at the age of 80, with his second and last wife, Jacqueline Roque.
 They settled in the large country house Mas Notre-Dame-de-Vie, located just outside Mougins Village and close to the Chapelle Notre-Dame de Vie.
 Picasso lived here until his death in 1973.

 Picasso lived here in Villa Mas Notre-Dame de Vie from 1961 until his death in 1973.

-Picasso's Life in Mougins
+Picasso's life in Mougins

-In Mougins, Picasso found the tranquility that allowed him to focus on his art.
-He spent many of his days in the villa, painting, sculpting and working on ceramics.
-His home became a creative sanctuary where he could create some of his late works in peace and undisturbed.
+In Mougins, Picasso found the peace that allowed him to focus on his art.
+He spent many of his days at the villa, painting, sculpting and working on ceramics.
+His home became a creative sanctuary where he could create some of his late works in peace and privacy.
+While living in Mougins, his art often became more personal, reflecting his own feelings and thoughts about old age, love and the transience of life.

-Among the guests were people like Joan Miró, Jean Cocteau and many others from the cultural elite.
-Mougins therefore became a center of artistic exchange, where Picasso could cultivate his friendships and continue to explore new creative expressions.
+The villa also became a gathering place for Picasso's friends and family, and many famous artists, writers and intellectuals visited him here.
+Guests included the likes of Joan Miró, Jean Cocteau and many others from the cultural elite.
+Mougins therefore became a center of artistic exchange where Picasso could cultivate his friendships and continue to explore new creative expressions.

 Picasso and Mougins' artistic scene

-Picasso's presence in Mougins played a central role in establishing the city as an artistic center.
-His international fame attracted attention to this small Provencal village and many other artists began to settle in the area or exhibit their works here.
+Picasso's presence in Mougins played a key role in establishing the town as an artistic center.
+His international fame drew attention to this small Provençal village and many other artists began to settle in the area or exhibit their work here.
+Mougins has since evolved into a place filled with galleries, art studios and art festivals, and Picasso's legacy is still evident in the town's art scene today.

-Although Picasso's villa is not open to the public, one can still feel his presence in the city.
+Although Picasso's villa is not open to the public, you can still feel his presence in the city.
 For example, you'll find several galleries exhibiting reproductions of his works, and the city's historical connection to Picasso is often mentioned in cultural events.

 Picasso's death and legacy

-The town's connection to Picasso is celebrated today through exhibitions and artistic events, and his time in Mougins is considered one of the most creative periods of his life, even though it was in his late years.
+The town's connection to Picasso is celebrated today through exhibitions and artistic events, and his time in Mougins is considered one of the most creative periods of his life, even though it was in his later years.
+Visitors can still wander through the streets where Picasso walked and sense the artistic inspiration that made Mougins his home in the last years of his life.

 Read also about the Picasso Museum in Antibes.